 Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 The Nerf Rival Nemesis is one of the game-changers of the revolutionary Rival series.
+As a high-performing, fully automatic blaster, the Nemesis is an excellent trailblazer for the Prometheus and Perses models.

 Does the Nemesis deserve the royal status that it currently has in the Nerf Rival collection?
 Here is my review of this powerful blaster and its key features.